Formal Gallery Webinar Event

-Join artist and AUB Honorary Fellow (2012) Morag Myerscough to hear all about her practice, work and projects to date.
+Watch artist and AUB Honorary Fellow (2012) Morag Myerscough talking all about her practice, projects and her “We Make Belonging” exhibition at TheGallery, Arts University Bournemouth.

 Morag’s strong visual approach is instantly recognisable and elevates every context in which it is placed.
 Her work is rooted in creating a sense of joy and belonging for all those who encounter it.
 Morag creates specific local responses to each distinct audience that will see and experience the work, using it to create community and build identity.